 So in the next day or two, please avoid relying on mind reading, in which you assume that your significant other should just “get” what you really want and provide it without you having to ask.
 This negative pattern sets your partner up to fail, which creates disappointment, anger, and emotional alienation.

 The idea that makes it all work is to lovingly say what is on your mind and ask for what you need.
 Take some quiet time alone and journal about it a bit to understand exactly what you do want.
 You will gain a lot of clarity that way.

 There’s another benefit gained from expressing your truth and, most importantly, your deeper needs for encouragement, support, and dedication.
 We now know through research on healthy couples that having your partner’s help in growing as a person and vice-versa also improves the quality of the whole relationship.
 In fact, as Pearl Buck once said, “Love dies only when growth stops.”
 So reach for your courage, take a risk and practice soulmate talking.
 As they say, No guts, no glory.”

 I hope you enjoyed this excerpt from my new e-book, 30 Days to Love: The Ultimate Relationship Turnaround Guide.
 One of the personal reasons for writing about soulmate talking is that I’ve found that many women find it extremely difficult, if not impossible, to speak their truth in a way that it can be heard.
-Yet it is absolutely essential for a lasting passionate relationship.
+Yet it is absolutely essential for a true passionate relationship.
 If you do not speak your truth, a distance will grow between the two of you and love will disappear from your relationship.
 That’s when people start having affairs.
 And not with each other.
 If you find you have a lot of trouble in this arena, sign up for a free phone or Skype consult with one of my expert Love Mentors®.